What can we do in a symmetry-constrained perspective? The importance of the total charge's status in quantum reference frame frameworks: An operational proposal and how it leads to the weak approach

 Let us now discuss how Eve would describe this measurement of Bob's momentum by Alice.
 Since we already know what a position measurement looks like from the point of view of Eve, the only remaining question is: what does a beam splitter look like from Eve's description? \begin{postulate} Eve's description of the application of a beam splitter by Alice is given by Figure \ref{fig:E_bs}.
 As a direct consequence of this statement and Postulate 1, Eve's description of the measurement of Bob's momentum by Alice is given in Figure \ref{fig:E_momentum}. \end{postulate}

+This is simply a beam-splitter sandwiched between two controlled SWAPs.
 The guiding insight here is that the orientation of the beam splitter (i.e.\ which path is up or down, or $0$ or $1$) can be different for Eve and Alice.
 Eve has to account for this by adapting her description according to Alice's position via coherent control.
 This means swapping Bob's position controlled on Alice's position, as is depicted on Figure \ref{fig:E_bs}.

 We now have everything we need to obtain Eve's description on Alice's measurement of Bob's momentum.
 Combining them results in the measurement process pictured in Figure \ref{fig:E_momentum}.